mjalexander97/Data-Science-Projects/README.md

    Our project was presented to the class during the final week of the quarter, along with a submission of a report with detailed explanations of our procedure and findings.
 The data set was found via Kaggle.

-## Visualization of Volunteer Hours by Location and Demographics of Volunteers, Partners in Education (Tableau, Microsoft Excel)

-   This project was assigned to me by the Executive Director of Partners in Education.
-I created a representation of the organization's volunteer hours by school locations to better understand the impact Partners in Education has in Santa Barbara and Santa Maria county.
-Additionally, I was to look observe the demographics of the volunteer pool and make note of any interesting patterns.
-I Used Microsoft Excel in conjunction with company database to gather and scrub the relevant data for analysis.
-During this project, I learned how to import datasets into Tableau and various methods of data visualization using the software in a short period of time.
-The final product was presented by the Executive Director to the company Board of Directors at a later meeting.